nextbreakpoint/infrastructure-as-code/README.md

 ### Create stack

-After we have created all base components and we have configured the required VPCs and subnets with routing tables and security groups, we can create the remaining components of our infrastructure.
-Those components depends on AMIs we created in previous step, and they can be created and destroyed as many time as we want.
+After creating AMI images and configuring VPCs and subnets with routing tables and security groups, we can create the remaining components of our infrastructure.
+Those components can be created and destroyed as many time as we want.

     PLEASE BE AWARE OF COSTS OF RUNNING EC2 INSTANCES ON AWS

 Create stack using the script: